ds1-fs21-gruppe19/qr_slip/README.md

 The binary can be executed by running `cargo run --release` in this directory.
-Running the debug binaries using `cargo run` enables additional logging messages (all loggers set to level DEBUG, whereas the logger qr_slip::api, which logs api requests, is set to WARN and other loggers are set to INFO when using release binaries).
+Running the debug binaries using `cargo run` enables additional logging messages (all loggers set to level DEBUG, whereas the logger qr_slip::api, which logs api requests, is set to WARN and other loggers are set to INFO when using release binaries) and enables the dbg endpoints.

 When running in production, the feature `auto_migration` should be enabled so that migrations run at startup automatically using `cargo run --release --features auto_migration`.